A logo is the face of a brand in the eyes of the world and over time becomes synonymous with the brand identity or its products.

 The Spotify logo is immediately enchanting and extremely eye-catching.
-And considering the growth of music-streaming services in the past few years, it's no wonder that Spotify decided on such a poignant image to illustrate its brand identity.
+And considering the growth of music-streaming services in the past few years, it's no wonder that Spotify decided on such a poignant image to illustrate its visual brand identity.

 Made up of an iconic lime green coloring, the Spotify logo takes on the form of a wordmark and symbol.
 The symbol looks like mini soundwaves encased in a circle, while the wordmark itself is bold, striking and demanding.